Cyfrin/Updraft/courses/blockchain-basics/1-basics/17-rollup-stages/+page.md

 ---
-title: L2 Rollup Stages
+title: Rollup stages
+---

 _Follow along with the video_

 ---
 <a name="top"></a>

 ### Introduction

-Layer 2 (L2) chains, or rollups, are evaluated based on specific properties and categorized into **stages**.
-This assessment, based on Vitalik Buterin's proposed milestones, helps incentivize projects to work towards decentralization.
-The L2B team provides an opinionated maturity assessment to encourage this progression.
+A Layer 2 (L2) chains maturity is evaluated based on specific properties and categorized into **stages**.
+The [L2B team](https://l2beat.com/scaling/summary) provides an opinionated assessment to encourage a progression towards a greater decentralization.

 ### Rollup Stages

-1. **Stage 0**
-   In this initial stage, the rollup's governance is largely in the hands of the operators and a security council, ensuring that critical decisions and actions are overseen by a _trusted group_.
-The open-source software allows for the reconstruction of the state from Layer 1 (L1) data, ensuring transparency and accessibility.
+1. **Stage 0**: In this initial stage, the rollup's governance is largely in the hands of the operators and a security council, ensuring that critical decisions and actions are overseen by a _trusted group_.
+The open-source software allows for the reconstruction of the state from L1 data, ensuring transparency and accessibility.
 Users in this stage have an exit mechanism that allows them to leave the rollup within seven days.
 However, this often requires actions from an entity/operator.

-1. **Stage 1**
-   In this stage, governance evolves to be managed by _smart contracts_, although the _security council_ still plays an important role (e.g. solving bugs).
+2. **Stage 1**: In this stage, governance evolves to be managed by _smart contracts_, although the _security council_ still plays an important role (e.g. solving bugs).
 At this stage, the proof system becomes fully functional, enabling decentralized submission of validity proofs.
 The exit mechanism is improved, allowing users to exit independently without needing operator coordination.

-1. **Stage 2**
-   In the final stage, the rollup achieves full decentralization with governance entirely managed by smart contracts, removing the need for operators or council interventions in everyday operations.
+3. **Stage 2**: In this final stage, the rollup achieves full decentralization with governance entirely managed by smart contracts, removing the need for operators or council interventions in everyday operations.
 The proof system at this stage is permissionless and the exit mechanism is also fully decentralized.
 The security council's role is now strictly limited to addressing any errors that occur on-chain, ensuring that the system remains fair without being overly reliant on centralized entities.

 ### ZKSync Risk Analysis